Christian-Regnante/stock_management_system/README.md

 ## Future Enhancements
 - Implement a graphical user interface (GUI) for better usability.
 - Add reminder functionality
-- Automatate the program to generate reports and save them.
+- Automate the program to generate reports and save them.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` for more details.

 ---

 Happy coding!